Skip to main content

 The Honey Month competitions are not just about crowning winners; they celebrate the dedication and craftsmanship involved in honey production.
-Our criteria for selecting judges ensure that only the most qualified individuals evaluate the entries based on flavour, aroma, and purity (to name a few).
+Our criteria for selecting judges ensure that only the most qualified individuals evaluate the entries based on colour, presentation, flavour, aroma, and purity (to name a few).
 In addition, we will share insights from the judges themselves, offering a glimpse into what participants can anticipate this year.

-Meet our esteemed judges for the Honey Month competitions for 2025.
+Meet our esteemed judges for the Honey Month competitions for 2026.

 Gordon Carter